 and veterinary medicine, which many of them were surprised to hear about.
 I studied with Kareem at Java Monkey, an awesome cafe/wine and beer bar in downtown Decatur.
-He gave me a driving tour around all of Atlanta's multiple downtowns, and we went to the Black Horse Tavern, my now-favorite bar (and everyone knows how much bars are not my scene), which has a basement for live-band karaoke!
-So awesome- it was like being at a concert.
+He gave me a driving tour around all of Atlanta's multiple downtown areas, and we went to the Black Horse Tavern, my now-favorite bar (and everyone who knows me knows how much bars are totally not my scene), which has a basement for live-band karaoke!
 Next time I go, I'm totally going to be prepared to sing!
-I also got to visit my friend Priya, the UGA vet student, who I met at SeaDoc Society last summer!
+I also got to visit my friend Priya, a vet student at UGA!
 She and her mom, who I also spent time with in Washington, drove down from Athens, GA and we had dinner together at Krog Street Market, which is a super toned-down and upscale version of LA's Grand Central Market.
 It was so cool to see her again and catch up.
 She let me know she's going to do a wildlife medicine externship at UC Davis next year.
 Hopefully I'll have a spare room to host her in by then!
 I also got to spend a bit of time with the other UCD vet students who were on the trip (mostly 2nd years), most of who I knew by face and through activities at school, but it was great to get to know them better.
-They are all pretty awesome people and I hope I can become closer, long-term friends with them!